Instacart shoppers plan a series of actions in protest of company’s wage practices – TechCrunch

 - December 20: Contact the Occupational Safety and Health Administration regarding how Instacart shoppers sometimes have to fulfill heavy orders, which can lead to injuries on the job.

-- December 21: Contact state legislators
+- December 21: Contact state legislators.

 This comes after Instacart shoppers organized a nationwide protest where they went on strike for 72 hours in demand of a better tip and fee structure.
 Following that protest, Instacart got rid of the $3 quality bonus.